paulrobello/parllama/README.md

 ### Where we're going

-* Chat using embeddings for local documents
+* RAG for local documents and web pages
+* Use images for vision based LLMs
 * Expand ability to import custom prompts of other tools
 * LLM tool use